junxit/us-congress-bills-110/metadata.md

 - 2007-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 3 (Roll no. 1132). (text: CR H14186-14187)
 - 2007-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 3 (Roll no. 1132).(text: CR H14186-14187)
 - 2007-12-05 — Received in the Senate.
+- 2008-01-22 — Read twice and referred to the Committee on the Judiciary.
+- 2008-05-20 — Cleared for White House.
+- 2008-05-20 — Passed Senate without amendment by Unanimous Consent.
+- 2008-05-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-05-20 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4549)
+- 2008-05-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4549)
+- 2008-05-21 — Message on Senate action sent to the House.